BSRG DMR Info pdf

 |

-Our Memorial Club Call Sign Is W4KIP "Hi Kip""
+Our Memorial Repeater Call Sign Is W4KIP, "Hi Kip!""

 Simple Chart For Programming Your Radio For The Repeaters